Key Ways to Prevent the Most Frequent CSA Violations

 However, drivers are still obligated to make entries into the system.
 "If they stop that truck for two hours, the truck doesn't know if they are unloading, taking a break or have been in an accident, so they still have to be religious about entering information," Pagesy said.

-Dispatchers have a role to play in minimizing violations by monitoring the drivers' hours of service to make sure they give drivers work assignments that can be legally completed.
+Dispatchers have a role in minimizing violations by monitoring the drivers' hours of service to ensure they give drivers work assignments that can be legally completed.
 "They need to monitor and reinforce that it is time to shut down," Pagesy said.

 Good communication between dispatchers, supervisors and drivers can reinforce drivers' roles in minimizing violations.
-"By having daily huddle meetings, frequent handouts or updates on the latest regulations, it keeps it in the forefront of their minds," Pagesy said.
+"Having daily huddle meetings, frequent handouts or updates on the latest regulations keeps it in the forefront of their minds," he said.

 Top Roadside Inspection Vehicle Violations:

 - Operating Vehicle Not Having the Required Operable Lamps